 Compared to a fished-down starting point, fully mature oyster reefs in one Bay river system would yield a 160 percent increase to the blue crab harvest.
 It would also create an estimated nearly $23 million increase in annual fishing revenues in the two closest counties.
-The research also indicates that more than 300 (full- and part-time) jobs could result as well.
+More than 300 (full- and part-time) jobs could result as well.

 The Chesapeake Bay is particularly vulnerable to these changes because many of its native plants and animals are already at the edge of their temperature range.
 For example, eelgrass, an underwater grass that currently dominates much of the lower Bay, is at the southernmost edge of its range.
 As Bay temperatures increase, we are likely to see marked decreases of eelgrass—a critical habitat for fish, crabs, and many other Bay species.
 But, at least in the Chesapeake Bay, eelgrass can’t simply move farther north.
 It needs to live in saltier water, like that found in the southern part of the Chesapeake.

 Other changes—including variations in salinity, sea level rise, ocean acidification, and storm intensity—could pose challenges to Bay species.

 Threats to Coastal Communities